 When planning and writing the narrative for your video game, have you found yourself slipping into old, traditional writing habits, only to find that the story just doesn’t work when translated into gameplay?
 As a medium, writing for a video game is as distinct a skill as writing a novel or a script.
-One of the biggest differences is who will actually be engaging with your story, so we’ve put together the five most important things to consider about your audience as you start to write your narrative.
+One of the biggest differences is who will actually be engaging with your story.
+Story For Games Course Leader, Caroline Marchal outlines the five most important things to consider about your audience as you start to write your narrative.

 1 – Players don’t read

 Avoid long on-screen texts and in game letters, notes or diaries.
 Firstly, this is quite old fashioned, and secondly, just like films, videogames are a visual medium.
 Don’t expect players to read.
 Communicate your story via visual clues in the environment and the dialogue and behaviour of your characters.

 Well, they do, but not for long, and not when they are playing a frantic action sequence.
 If you need to convey a key piece of information, make sure that it happens when the game is quiet, and that players will be reminded of it when appropriate, or ensure they can access the information at all times (for example, via a menu).

 Players are here to play and be active.
 Tell your story through gameplay and you’re guaranteed they’ll be hooked.
 Let them unfold the story via their actions, and adapt the narrative to what the players are actually doing and how they are doing it.
 Feedback always pays-off.

 Just because they don’t read nor listen doesn’t mean players don’t think – on the contrary, they love solving problems.
 To an extent, most games are problems that require players’ skills and creativity to be solved in a way or another.
 So, don’t force feed the story or handhold them through it.
 Players, as any other audience, love to fill the gaps and feel clever about what is happening.
 Don’t underestimate them.

 5 – Players are vastly different